RayDarar/sdu-ccna-blog/blogs/week-11.md

 - `login local` command on vty lines

 Finally I learned really useful command `interface range type module/first-number last-number`

+Port Security types:
+- **Static secure** - activated by `switchport port-security mac-address [mac-address]`, stored in the running-configurations
+- **Dynamic secure** - dynamically learned and stored only in the address table
+- **Sticky secure** - can be dynamically learned or manually configured (activated by `switchport port-security mac-address sticky`).
+To manually add sticky mac-address use `switchport port-security mac-address sticky [mac-address]` command.

+We configure **violation mode** on a switch to specify the action when violations occur:
+- Protect - drop the packet with unknown source addresses.
+No notifications is being received
+- Restrict - same as protect but notifications are received
+- Shutdown (default) - if violation occurs, the interface will be immediately error-disabled

+You can configure these violation modes with command: `switchport port-security violation {protect | restrict | shutdown}`;

 Also some useful commands to configure Port Security:
 - `switchport mode access` - set the interface mode